tgen/phoenix/README.md

 - GATK tools have bug which trims everything from contig name following a final `:`.
 Is this still an issue?
 Are we excluding data by using their intervals for paralellizing tasks?

+# sampleName vs RG.SM

+sampleName is used for naming files and merging together multiple input read files (fastqs) into a single bam for the sample.
+RG SM is very similar but intentionally left separate to support several "samples" from a single "specimen".